-Travelling along the southern coast of Cyprus from Paphos to Larnaca is one of the things you must do when visiting the Mediterranean island.
+Travelling along the southern coast of Cyprus to Larnaca from Paphos is one of the things you must do when visiting the Mediterranean island.
 While you can zoom between the two cities in just over 90 minutes along the A6 highway, it is worth taking your time and enjoying some of the great attractions on the way if you’re not in a rush.

-If the timetable for the ‘direct’ bus doesn’t suit your itinerary, then you have the option of taking one of the several buses that go from Paphos to Limassol and then connecting to a bus that travels from Limassol to Larnaca.
 These buses are more frequent, though it might require you to wait longer in Limassol.
 The cost for each leg of the journey is €4 per person.
 The situation is the same if you’re travelling in the reverse direction from Larnaca to Paphos.

 At the moment, you can’t book these tickets online, however, you can see the latest timetables here.

-Travelling To Paphos Airport & Larnaca Airport
+Travelling To The Airport

-Most travellers arriving into Cyprus begin or end their journey from either Paphos Airport or Larnaca Airport.
 Therefore, there are also options if you want to travel directly to the airport from either Paphos, Larnaca or Limassol.
 It’s also incredibly easy to get to the capital Nicosia from Paphos or Larnaca.

-These routes tend to only run a few times per day so it’s possible that the timetable won’t coincide with your flight arrival or departure.
 If that’s the case and you’re not planning on driving in Cyprus, then it’s best to spend the first or last day of your trip to Cyprus in the same city as your departure or arrival airport.
 You can see the latest timetables for these routes here.

 Driving from Paphos to Larnaca

-Visitors to Cyprus can easily drive from Paphos to Larnaca is just over 90 minutes along the A6 highway.
-However, I would highly suggest taking the time to do this journey an enjoy a number of great stops along the way.
+However, I would highly suggest taking the time to do this journey and enjoy a number of great stops along the way.
 You can even base yourself in Limassol for a night if you want to enjoy the drive at a more leisurely pace.

-To find a great deal on car rental in Cyprus, we recommend browsing Rentalcars.com which aggregates prices from the major car hire companies available.
-It’s also worth it to take out an excess insurance policy from a third party like iCarHireInsurance to ensure you don’t need to pay any excess or deductible in the event that you have to make a claim.
+It’s also worth it to take out an excess insurance policy from a third party like iCarHireInsurance to ensure you don’t need to pay any excess or deductible if you have to make a claim.

 Paphos to Limassol Stops

-While it’s possible to see some of these stops while staying in Paphos, enjoying them while driving from Paphos to Larnaca will allow you to instead spend time doing some of the other top things in Paphos.
+While it’s possible to see some of these stops while staying in Paphos, enjoying them while driving to Larnaca will allow you to instead spend time doing some of the other top things in Paphos.

 Palaipafos – Kouklia Archaeological Site

-However, if you’re interested in Greek mythology then you are able to see what is left of the Temple of Aphrodite which is believed to be the first place built to worship the Greek goddess of love.
+However, if you’re interested in Greek mythology then you can see what is left of the Temple of Aphrodite which is believed to be the first place built to worship the Greek goddess of love.
 It also acts as a nice precursor for the next stop when driving from Paphos to Limassol!
-Entry into the ruins is €4,50 per person and it is open daily.

 Aphrodite’s Rock

-Arguably one of the most iconic locations in all of Cyprus, Aphrodite’s Rock lays its claim as being the birthplace of goddess Aphrodite.
 Regardless of your interest in Greek mythology, the spot is incredibly beautiful and while there are definitely better beaches in Cyprus, it is still worth stopping here to admire the views.

 There is a free car park across from the beach and visitors can then use the underpass to get to Aphrodite’s Rock.
 The water here is incredibly clear and fairly calm making it ideal if you’re not a strong swimmer.